nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 ## Coming from AndroidAPS
 AndroidAPS and Open-iAPS are based on the same algorithm (Oref) and base system (Artificial Pancreas System, APS).
-While there are several differences between AndroidAPS and Open-iAPS, the main algorithm is the same, meaning you can expect Open-iAPS to behave the same way AndroidAPS does.
-Open-iAPS has some additional features, such as Dynamic ISF and Dynamic CR, which AndroidAPS does not currently have in the main branch.
-These features are convenient once you get the settings right.
+While there are several differences between AndroidAPS and Open-iAPS, the main algorithm is the same, meaning you can expect Open-iAPS to generally behave the same way AndroidAPS does.

 ### What does AndroidAPS have that Open-iAPS doesn't?